Basil, the king

-The name of the culinary herb basil comes from βασιλικόν φυτόν (basilikón phutón) “royal (plant)” in Ancient Greek.
+This etymology map is about the names of one culinary herb, basil.
+It comes from βασιλικόν φυτόν (basilikón phutón) “royal (plant)” in Ancient Greek.
 The word basileus was very bountiful, produced a lot of descendants.
 Apart from the plant, we can mention basilica, the catholic temple, which originally was meant to be a court of justice, in Greek (stoa) basilike “royal (portal)”.
 The Swiss city of Basel and the Italian region of Basilicata are also members of this long list.
 The city name originated from a toponym villa Basilia “estate of Basilius” and the region was named after the basileus, the Byzantine emperor.
 Surprisingly the mythical serpent basilisc also comes from Greek basiliskos “little king”.
+In the real world, the common basilisk (Basiliscus basiliscus) is a lizard from Central America and South America.
 This is because people used to say that basiliscs wore a crown-shaped crest or maybe a mitre.
-Finally the names Basile, Basilio, Vasyl or Vasilis come from the male Greek name Vassilios.
+Finally, the names Basile, Basilio, Vasyl, or Vasilis come from the male Greek name Vassilios.
 Did we forget any other words?

 Since Lemon balm belongs to the same family as mint, they are often confused.
 Lemon balm however has a peculiar lemon-mint scent, giving the plant its common name.
 The same in Portuguese and Hungarian, and the popular names in many other languages (for example, Dutch and Italian cintronella).
 Catalans and Arabs, however, disagree on this, for them, it is more orange-like (tarongina and turunjan respectively).